-The first sign of successful fertilisation is two pronuclei, which can normally be seen 18-20 hours after fertilisation.
+The first sign of successful fertilisation is two pronuclei, which can normally be seen 18-20 hours after fertilisation by IVF or ICSI.

 The pronuclei contain the hereditary material from the sperm cell and from the egg.
 The membrane of the pronuclei is dissolved shortly afterwards, and the hereditary material from the egg and sperm cell merges.
 The egg now contains a complete set of chromosomes and is ready to continue its development.